 Don’t get me wrong, I’m still sitting here wanting to accio! the book to my side because, obviously, I’m going to read it – it’s pre-ordered and everything – I’m just worried that the characters I grew up loving will have changed too much or, that because it’s a script I’ll miss the aspects I loved about the novels or, that because J.K.
 Rowling didn’t write it I’ll be disappointed.

-I think, more than anything, I’m sad that this is the last we’ll here from Harry.
+I think, more than anything, I’m sad that this is the last we’ll here from the Harry Potter world.

-So, it is with bittersweet thoughts that I leave you, in the hopes that The Cursed Child will please my crazed Potterhead, magic loving self and with deep thanks to J.K.Rowling for this epic world.
+It is with these bittersweet thoughts that I leave you, in the hopes that The Cursed Child will please my crazed Potterhead, magic loving self and with deep thanks to J.K.Rowling for this epic world.

 Happy Birthday, Harry Potter.
 And thanks for the adventures.